g8kig/DX-FT8-MULTIBAND-TABLET-TRANSCEIVER-Source/README.md

 I was unable to build these sources.
 I held an email exchange with Charles Hill, W5BAA.
-Charlie supplied me with a very useful PDF to get the sources building using the STM32 Cube IDE.
+Charley supplied me with a very useful PDF to get the sources building using the STM32 Cube IDE.
 I am using the STM32CubeIDE Version: 1.16.1

 Unfortunately I was still unable to build the sources due to build errors.